lino-framework/book/docs/dev/plugins.rst

         Foo = rt.models.myapp.Foo
         print(Foo.objects.get(pk=pk))

-At least if you want to use :doc:`plugin_inheritance`.
+This approach has the advantage of providing :doc:`plugin_inheritance`.
 One of the basic reasons for using plugins is that users of some plugin can extend it and use their extension instead of the original plugin.
 Which means that the plugin developer does not know (and does not *want* to know) where the model classes are actually defined.

 Note that :attr:`rt.models <lino.api.rt.models>` is populated only *after* having imported the models.
 So you cannot use it at the